5 Signs of Domestic Violence That Aren’t Physical

 Non-physical domestic violence can harm a person mentally, emotionally and psychologically.
 If these warning signs are all too familiar, you should know that the abuse that is happening to you is not your fault, and you don’t have to live with it.
 Remember: no one deserves to be abused.
 Still, the only way to break the emotional abuse cycle is to take action so you can get the support you need.

 Start by telling someone about the abuse, whether it’s a trusted friend, family member, neighbor, coworker, or another close contact.
-Reach out to a mental health professional and open up about your situation.
-Discussing the experience with a therapist can help you rebuild your self-esteem that was damaged in the abusive relationship.
+Reach out to a mental health professional, or consider seeking support from Calmerry, where discussing the experience with a therapist can help you rebuild your self-esteem that was damaged in the abusive relationship.